Gwe2B/The_Last_of_Us/README.md

 - `src`: the folder to maintain main sources
   - `src/com`: the folder to content the different classes
+  - `src/tmp`: the folder contain the file to delete
   - `src/App.java`: contains the `main()` function
 - `lib`: the folder to maintain dependencies
+- `UML`: This folder contain the UML files

 ## Application Structure